oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 The Administrator Portal should allow the following operations:

-*   Search should provide the user to view all shared raw disks from the disks main tab.
+*   Search should provide the user to view all sharebale raw disks from the disks main tab.
-*   Regular disk can become a shared raw disk, by editing the existing disk and marking the 'share disk' property type.
+*   Regular disk can become a shareable raw disk, by editing the existing disk and marking the 'shareable' property type.
-*   When removing a VM with shared disks attached to it, the shared disks will not be removed.
+*   When removing a VM with shareable disks attached to it, the shareable disks will not be removed.
-*   If the shared disk is not attached to any other VMs then it will become a 'floating' disk.
+*   If the shareable disk is not attached to any other VMs then it will become a 'floating' disk.
-*   Attach/Detach of a shared disk can be performed only when the VM is in status 'down'.
+*   Attach/Detach of a shareable disk can be performed only when the VM is in status 'down'.

 The Power User Portal should allow the following operations: